openjdm/openjdm.github.io/book/availability_bias.md

 passages will summarize three such classes of tasks.

-The first class of estimation tasks where the availability heuristic led subjects astray was in mental construction tasks.
+The first class of estimation tasks where the availability heuristic led subjects astray involved mental construction.
 Subjects were given the task of estimating how many ways a two-person subcommittee could be chosen from a group of ten people, then given the task of estimating how many ways an eight-person subcommittee could be chosen from a group of ten people.
-Any two-person subcommittee corresponds to exactly one eight-person subcommittee of all the people you previously excluded, so that these two quantities are mathematically identical.
+Any two-person subcommittee corresponds to exactly one eight-person subcommittee of all the people who were previously excluded, so that these two quantities are mathematically identical.
 Despite this, respondents systematically gave larger answers for the number of possible two-person subcommittees than for the number of eight-person